Health and safety

 - mental health and wellbeing

 This information and guidance, together with support from our Quality Improvement Officers, will make sure your work place is a safe and healthy environment for everyone.

 Food safety and hygiene

 If you're registered as a childminder the information you share with Ofsted is also used to register you as a food business, so you won't have to register separately.
-If you're registering as a childcare business other than a childminder working from your own home, you must register with us.
+If you're registering as a childcare business other than a childminder working from your own home, you must register a food business with us.